 Barbara D. Conrey, AIA, Montpelier, VT is an award-winning architect and professor at Vermont Technical College (VTC) where she taught sustainable design for 18 years.
 She recently led student teams to develop a plan to repurpose downtown parking lots to Net Zero buildings, which was presented to city officials.
 Barbara is past president of the New England and Vermont chapters of the American Institute of Architects, and served on the Architectural Licensing Board for the State of Vermont.
 Presently, Barbara, serves on the Montpelier Planning Commission and on the Energy Advisory Committee.
-She is contributing her architectural sustainable design knowledge, experience and professional network to advance the Sustainable Montpelier 2030 Design Competition.
+She is contributing her architectural sustainable design knowledge, experience and professional network to advance the Net Zero Vermont's mission.

-Valerie Fletcher, Executive Director, Institute for Human-Centered Design, Boston, MA(www.humancentereddesign.org).
+Valerie Fletcher, Executive Director, Institute for Human-Centered Design, Boston, MA.
 As Executive Director of the Institute for Human Centered Design, Ms. Fletcher has helped build a global non-profit founded in 1978.
 Her company is committed to advancing the role of excellence in design, expanding opportunity and enhancing experience for people of all ages, abilities and cultures.
 Fletcher has a Master’s in Ethics and Public Policy from Harvard University.
 Valerie is contributing her expertise in human-centered design, recruiting national architectural talent and providing guidance to the project team.

-Peter Plumeau, Vice President, Economic Development Research Group, Inc., and leads the firm’s metropolitan planning, policy, and strategy practice.
-With over 20 years’ experience in the public, private and non-profit sectors, he focuses on developing strategies, policies, and approaches for harmonizing transportation system plans with community design and economic development.
+Peter Plumeau, Vice President, Economic Development Research Group, Inc., leads the firm’s metropolitan planning, policy, and strategy practice where he focuses on developing approaches for harmonizing transportation system plans with community design and economic development.
 His experience includes helping planners integrate multi-modal mobility needs, including goods movement and non-motorized modes, into complete streets plans and advising policy-makers on the relationship of transportation efficiency to community economic vitality.
 He has authored or co-authored numerous research reports and guidebooks on transportation planning, policy analysis, and goods movement for the Transportation Research Board (TRB), the U.S. Department of Transportation, the Canadian Trucking Association, the American Planning Association, and Transport Canada.
-In addition, Peter is a sought-after speaker on transportation planning topics and has presented to audiences around the world on metropolitan planning, urban freight movement and sustainability, and megaregion impacts on transportation investment needs.
+He holds a Master of Public Administration (MPA) degree from the University at Albany and a BA from the University of Vermont.

 Donna Rizzo, Director, is a faculty member in the School of Engineering at the University of Vermont.
 Her research focuses on the development of new computational tools to improve the understanding of human-induced changes on natural systems and the way decisions are made about natural resources.